37 Types of Wedding Venues You Need to See Before Making Your Final Decision

 • What do our favorite venues look like?

-That last question is an important one because the wedding venue style you choose will help inform many of your wedding planning decisions, like your big day's theme, what you'll wear, what wedding transportation you'll need and much more.
+That last question is important because the wedding venue type you choose will help inform many of your wedding planning decisions, like your big day's theme, what you'll wear, what wedding transportation you'll need and much more.

-To ensure couples had a comprehensive idea of all the wedding spots out there, we used data from The Knot 2022 Real Wedding Study, which surveyed over 12,000 married couples, to help us compile a list of the most popular wedding venues.
-Plus, ones that are too unique not to include.
-So use this to pick your favorites, then start your venue hunt on The Knot Marketplace and book those tours ASAP.
+To ensure couples have a comprehensive idea of all the types of venues for weddings, we used data from The Knot 2023 Real Wedding Study, which surveyed nearly 10,000 married couples, to help us compile a list of the most popular wedding venues.
+Plus, options that are too unique not to include.
+So use these wedding venue suggestions to pick your favorites, then start your wedding venue hunt on The Knot Marketplace and book those site tours ASAP.

 If you and your partner love thrills and adventure, share that passion with your guests by hosting your wedding at an amusement park.
 This wedding venue option allows guests to embrace their inner child with fun carnival games, roller coasters and Ferris wheel rides.
 Take advantage of the location by asking the staff to keep the park's food stations open or by hiring caterers that specialize in tasty festive treats like cotton candy, funnel cake, corn dogs and burgers––don't be afraid to add a unique spin to your menu.